 In practical effect, this statute allows for the entry of a court order that would prevent a spouse or former spouse from leaving the state or from taking their property from the state.
 For example, when a parent that owes support that is deemed a credible flight risk because they have threatened and/or have taken actions to leave the state specifically to avoid paying support, the court may order that they not leave the state.

 Another purpose of the statue is to order that a person not take property out of the state.
 This can be important when an asset or property might serve as security for payment of the support, and is applicable only to support awards, not to equitable distribution awards.

 Issuance of writs or injunctive relief such as this one are considered extreme judicial remedies and the case law interpreting Fla.
 Stat.
 61.11 has cautioned that use of such writs is only appropriate under unusual and extreme circumstances.

 Divorce and family law issues can be complex.
-For information on how Givens Givens Sparks can assist you with your divorce and family law matters, contact our Tampa family law attorneys today.
+For information on how Robert Sparks Attorneys can assist you with your divorce and family law matters, contact our Tampa family law attorneys today.

 Blair H. Chan III, Esq. | Principal

 Robert Sparks Attorneys